sebgoa/cloudstack-books/en/developer.markdown

     rpm -ivh epel-release-6-8.noarch.rpm

-Then update you repository cache `yum update` and install pip `yum -y install python-pip`
+Then update you repository cache `yum update` and install pip `yum -y install python-pip` To install Marvin you will also need the Python development package `yum -y install python-devel`

 Finally install `mkisofs` with: